how to join merchant navy

 Conclusion

-Becoming a part of the merchant navy can be a rewarding career option for individuals who love the sea, travel and are keen on engineering or navigation.
-It doesn’t matter whether you choose to work under deck for the engine department or under the bridge for the deck department, the process begins from selecting the correct course from a DG Shipping approved institute, passing the required entrance exams or interviews, and completing pre sea training.
-If you have the right mindset, qualifications, and you are fit, there is nothing stopping you from being part of a well-paid, exciting, and worldwide reputed career.
+Becoming a part of the merchant navy can be a rewarding career option for individuals who love the sea, travel, and are keen on engineering or navigation.
+It doesn’t matter whether you choose to work under deck for the engine department or under the bridge for the deck department, the process begins from selecting the correct course from a DG Shipping-approved institute, passing the required entrance exams or interviews, and completing pre-sea training.
+If you have the right mindset and qualifications and are fit, nothing stops you from being part of a well-paid, exciting, and worldwide-reputed career.
 Start now, because the sea is calling!

 Get Paid to Help Students Across the World - Earn With Chegg